-To be honest, up until that point, it hadn’t even occurred to me to try thrusting without twisting.
+Up until that point, it hadn’t even occurred to me to try thrusting without twisting.
 When I experience the toy that way, the sensation is distinctly that of the ridges pulling against my urethral sponge and front wall on the way out.
-It’s intense but, to my surprise, not uncomfortable at all, due to the combination of the smooth glass, the rounded contours, and the spacing between twists.
-As such, I can thrust with reckless abandon without the sensation being overwhelming.
+It’s intense but, to my surprise, not uncomfortable at all.
+That’s thanks to the combination of the smooth glass, the rounded contours, and the spacing between twists.
+As such, I can thrust with reckless abandon without the sensation overwhelming.

 My verdict on the Crystal Delights Twist